 To work properly, Gather should be Allowed access to the microphone and camera.

-When you first enter Gather, you will see a pop-ups asking for camera and microphone access permissions.
-Click "Allow" in order to provide the best experience in Gather.
+When you first enter Gather in Chrome (or if you've cleared your Chrome history), you will see a pop-up asking for camera and microphone access permissions.
+Click Allow in order to provide the best experience in Gather.

-If you accidently blocked Gather from accessing your camera or microphone, you will see a camera icon in the upper right of your site address bar with a red "x" to indicate that you have denied the site access.
+If you block Gather from accessing your camera or microphone in Chrome, you will see a camera icon in the upper right of your site address bar with a red "x" to indicate that you have denied the site access.
 You can click on this to change your preferences.

-After selecting the radio button to allow Gather access to your camera and microphone, you will need to refresh the page for the changes to go into effect.
+Select the option to allow Gather access to your camera and microphone.
+Refresh the page for the changes to go into effect.

-You can always check or change your permission settings by clicking the lock icon in the upper left of your site address bar.
+You can view or change your permissions at any time by clicking the lock icon to the left of the URL.

-When you first enter Gather, you will see a pop-ups asking for camera and microphone access permissions.
-Click "Allow" in order to provide the best experience in Gather.
+When you first enter Gather in Firefox (or if you've cleared your Firefox history), you will see a pop-up asking for camera and microphone access permissions.
+Click Allow to provide the best experience in Gather.

-Once all permissions have been granted, you can always check or change your settings by clicking on the lock icon in the left side of your site address bar.
+Once all permissions have been granted, you can check or change your settings by clicking the lock icon to the left of the site URL.
 Your site security settings should look something like this:

-If you get this message instead, you need to refresh the page.
+If you get this message instead, refresh the page.

-Safari will prompt you for camera and microphone permissions when you first log into a space.
+Safari (on desktop, not mobile) will prompt you for camera and microphone permissions when you first log into a space.

-Safari will prompt you twice for camera and microphone permissions when you first log into a space.
-Click 'Allow' to permit Gather to use your microphone, and to use your camera.
+Safari will prompt you for camera and microphone permissions separately when you first log into a space.
+Click Allow to permit Gather to use your microphone and to use your camera.

-Click into each one of these and find gather.town on the list of websites to the right, then set the drop down menu to 'Allow' (or 'Ask', if you wish to be prompted every time).
+In the Safari menu, click Preferences, and select the Websites tab.
+Scroll down to Camera and Microphone.
+Click into each one of these and find gather.town on the list of websites to the right, then set the drop down menu to Allow (or Ask, if you wish to be prompted every time).

 You might get stuck with a screen saying "Awaiting Audio and Video Permissions" if you dismiss or block the initial mic/camera permission pop-up window or if you have not previously enabled security permissions for your browser on a Macbook or Apple computer inside of your Apple Privacy and Security Settings.